 For students who drive, the school day starts when the student drives on campus.
 Once they arrive at school, students may not leave until school is over for the day and the buses have left.
-Students are not to go to their cars during the school day, or when returning from Vo-Tech.

 For students who walk, the school day begins when the student leaves home with the intent of coming to school and arrive at school.
 The day ends when leaving the school campus or when turned over to their legal guardian or parents.